nesaro/values-browser/README.md

 #Values manager

 Ncurses interface that allows to browse relationships between values.
+It is developed using CQRS-ish and abstracting events and signals

 ##Example 1: File list manager